Not Giving In

 "Not Giving In" is a song by British drum and bass band Rudimental.
 It features the vocals from John Newman and Alex Clare.
 The song was released in the United Kingdom on 18 November 2012 as the third single from their debut studio album, Home.
 It came in at number 16 in the 2012 Hottest 100, announced on Australia Day 2013.
 It was featured in the first episode of season three of Teen Wolf.
-The song was also used in a 2014 FIFA World Cup commercial for Mercedes-Benz sponsoring the Germany National Football Team.
+The song was also used in a 2014 FIFA World Cup commercial for Mercedes-Benz sponsoring the Germany National Football Team and Official Intro of MCE Insurance British Superbikes by Eurosport in 2013.
 The song is also featured in the Scottish Government's advertising for keeping up with COVID-19 restrictions.

 Music video

 A music video to accompany the release of "Not Giving In", written and directed by Josh Cole, was first released onto YouTube on 17 October 2012 at a total length of five minutes and twenty-nine seconds.
 The video was filmed in the shanty towns of Manila, Philippines, and follows the life of two brothers growing up in poverty.
 The two later go their separate ways, as one manages to escape the city's underbelly and succeeds in breakdancing, whereas the other becomes trapped in a life of gang violence, drug crime and a murder, eventually resulting in his death.
 The video has won several awards, including best dance video at the UK MVA's and best new director at the Cannes Lions festival.